akka/akka-distributed-workers-scala.g8/docs/src/main/paradox/next-steps.md

 A few options to look into are listed in the [Akka Docs section on Serialization](http://doc.akka.io/docs/akka/current/scala/serialization.html#external-akka-serializers)

-## Using an actual database

-This sample runs the [shared LevelDB journal](http://doc.akka.io/docs/akka/current/scala/persistence.html#shared-leveldb-journal) on the node with port 2551.
-This is a single point of failure, and should not be used in production.
-It also uses the file based snapshot store (although it does not actually take any snapshots of the `Master` actor state).

-A real system would use a distributed journal and snapshot store, for example [Apache Cassandra](https://github.com/akka/akka-persistence-cassandra)

 ## A HTTP Based API

 The `FrontEnd` in this sample is a dummy that automatically generates work.
 A real application could for example use [Akka HTTP](http://doc.akka.io/docs/akka-http/current/scala/http/introduction.html) to provide a HTTP REST (or other) API for external clients.